If you want to learn more about Mike Tyson push-ups, then you’ve come to the right place!

 What Are Mike Tyson Push-Ups?

-Mike Tyson push-ups are similar to hindu push-ups in some ways as they involve some pretty big movements forward and backward as well as the regular up and down motion associated with push-ups.
+Mike Tyson push-ups are similar to hindu push-ups in some ways as they involve some big movements forward and backward as well as the regular up and down motion associated with push-ups.

 During Mike Tyson push-ups, your feet are placed flat against a wall behind you.
 This differs from the normal foot position used in regular push-ups where they’re placed on the floor behind you.